aergoio/heraj/core/transport/README.md

 ## Stragety

-We provides basic implementation of strategy.
+We provide basic implementation of strategy.
 * NettyConnectStrategy
 * SimpleTimeoutStrategy